 - 1. The first username used to attempt establish a connection is "Arbab".
 This word exists in the Persian language and means "boss", "manager", "lord" or, in a more archaic context, "tribe chief".
 It should be noted the "Arbab" is also the name of a Saudi VPN operator, and it's possible that it was another target in this campaign. - 2.
 The first password used in the files repeats itself in all the files in the infrastructure, both from 2017 and 2019.
 The password is "G654g654!". - 3.
-The attacker connects twice once to the server itself, and once to a relevant folder in the target server.
-This folder is characterized by the path that is also hard-coded.
+The attacker connects twice once to a proxy, in order to connect the destination C2 server, and once again to the C2 itself.
+These credentials are both hard-coded.